Indiana's Income Withholding Law

 What if the employee already has other assignments of garnishment on his or her income?

-While the total amount withheld may never exceed the permissible percentage limit as set by the Consumer Credit Protection Act (CCPA), child support withholding orders take priority over any other claim (secured or unsecured) on income except claims for current federal, state and local taxes.
+The CCPA establishes withholding limits for child support that are different from the limits established under the law for other garnishments.
+While the total amount withheld from the disposable earnings may never exceed the permissible percentage limit as set by the CCPA , child support withholding orders take priority over any other claim (secured or unsecured) on income except claims for current federal, state and local taxes.
 If, in complying with all child support withholding requirements, an employer has exceeded the 25% of disposable income limitation applicable to business garnishments under Indiana law and the CCPA, the business garnishment cannot be honored.
 If the income withholding order does not exceed the 25% limitation, the difference between what is withheld for child support and 25% of the employee's disposable income could be applied to a business garnishment.

 An employee is subject to a child support order in the amount of $100.00 per week and also a business garnishment.
 If the disposable income is $500.00 per week, the child support obligation represents 20%.
-5% or $25.00 can be applied to the business garnishment.
-However, if the disposable income is $400.00, the child support obligation would represent 25% of disposable income and the business garnishment cannot be deducted from his pay.
+Because child support takes priority, the withholding of the full amount occurs first, leaving 5% of disposable income, or $25.00, which can be applied to the business garnishment.
+However, if the disposable income is $400.00 in this example, the child support obligation would represent 25% of disposable income and the business garnishment cannot be deducted from his pay.

 If an employee is entitled to a lump sum payment in the form of:

-AND owes an amount of child support that is in arrears, the employer must withhold the lump sum.
+AND owes an amount of child support that is in arrears, the employer must withhold for child support from the lump sum payment.

 3) When the non-custodial parent is making a commission other than monthly (such as a real estate agent), and earning no weekly pay, either one of the two methods below is followed:

-a) If the commission can be broken down into how many weeks it took to earn the commission, only the number of weeks multiplied by the weekly child support obligation is deducted, subject to Consumer Credit Protection Act limits.
+a) If the commission can be broken down into how many weeks it took to earn the commission, only the number of weeks multiplied by the weekly child support obligation is deducted, subject to CCPA limits.

-b) If the commission cannot be broken down into a number of weeks, the commission is subject to 100% deduction up to the amount of the arrearage.
+b) If the commission cannot be broken down into a number of weeks, the commission is subject to deduction up to the amount of the arrearage, subject to CCPA limits.

 What if the lump sum is for back pay?

 If the lump sum is for back pay, it should be treated like regular pay, i.e. the child support multiplied by the number of weeks.
-The only difference is that if you also paid the child support obligation in full for any of the weeks during that period of time, there would be no additional deductions as this would be double dipping for the same period of time.
-If only a partial payment was made during this period of time, then the weekly obligation balance is due.
+The only difference is that if the weekly child support obligation was already withheld for any of the weeks during that period of time, there would be no additional deductions If only a partial payment was made during this period of time, then the weekly obligation balance is due.

 How do I prorate lump sums for multiple cases?

-In order to determine what percentage of a lump sum payment applies to each case when there are multiple cases for one employee, it must first be determined what the arrearage amount is.
-To do this, please contact the Employer Maintenance Unit at (800) 292-0403 or firstname.lastname@example.org.
+In order to determine what percentage of a lump sum payment applies to each case when there are multiple cases for one employee, the employee's arrearage amount for each case must first be determined.
+To do this, please contact the Employer Maintenance Unit at (800) 292-0403 or at firstname.lastname@example.org.
 Follow these steps and example to prorate for multiple cases:

 1. Add together all of the non-custodial parent's arrearage amounts for each case.
 Separately, determine the percentage the amount is for each case of the total arrearages of the combined cases.
-EXAMPLE: $1,258.00 divided by $15,757.43 equals 8%
+Example: Case #1 arrearage ($1,258.00) divided by the total amount of arrearages for all cases ($15,757.43) equals 8%

-2. Separately, determine what amounts of the lump sum is to be paid on each case by separately multiplying the total amount you are sending, by the percentage of each case.
-EXAMPLE: $1,000.00 multiplied by .08 equals $80.00.
+2. Separately, determine what amounts of the lump sum is to be paid on each case by multiplying the net lump sum (after required deductions) by the applicable Consumer Credit Protection Act (CCPA) withholding limit.
+The product is then multiplied by the percentage of each case.
+Example: $1,000.00 multiplied by 55% (CCPA limit for these cases) equals $550. $550 multiplied by 8% for the case 1 percentage above equals $44.00.

 |Case||Percentage||Amount per Case|